6 Ideas for Free Fall Fun

 Although budgets are tight this time of year, that doesn’t have to mean less fun for you and your family.
-We put together this list of ideas to keep your crew entertained this fall — without spending a dime.
+We’ve put together this list of fun, free fall activities to keep your crew entertained this autumn— without spending a dime.

 1. Take a Hike

 With its cooler temperatures, fall is an ideal time to head outside for a little fresh air.
 Take advantage of the parks, hiking trails, and nature preserves in your area.
 Prepare a scavenger hunt ahead of time to keep the kids entertained and engaged.
 Include both fun and educational elements in your hunt: animals, insects, types of trees or flowers, creeks, trail signs, colors — anything they might stumble upon or discover along the way.
 You can even slip in a few others they’re not likely to find, such as dinosaurs and tree fairies.

 Maybe it’s the pumpkin patches or the turning leaves.
 Or maybe it’s the kids bundled in sweaters and colorful scarves.
 Either way, fall is the perfect time of year for a family photo shoot.
 Find a location that has several areas of interest, because you’ll want a variety of different backgrounds.
 Look for bridges, benches, and arbors.
 Be creative, but the standard kid in the pile of leaves shot never gets old.
 Especially when it is your kid.
 If they can stand it, bring a change of clothes and knock out your holiday portrait while you’re at it.